NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Surge Investigator.md

 Choose two ability boosts.
 One must be **Constitution** or **Wisdom** and one is a free ability boost.

 You're trained in your choice of Nature or Occultism and the Magical Terrain Lore skill.
-You gain the [[Feats/Terrain Expertise|Terrain Expertise]] skill feat.
+You gain the [[Terrain Expertise|Terrain Expertise]] skill feat.

 *Source: Pathfinder Secrets of Magic*
 *OGL*